Police – NBC 6 South Florida - ExBulletin

 Police – NBC 6 South Florida

-Police are investigating an early morning double shooting in Hollywood that left one person dead and another person in the hospital, officials said.
+Police are investigating an early morning double shooting in Hollywood that left one man dead and a woman in the hospital Wednesday, officials said.

-According to Hollywood Police, around 12:30 a.m., officers responded to a 911 call about a shooting in the area of 3466 North 24th Avenue.
+According to Hollywood Police, around 12:33 a.m., officers responded to a 911 call about a shooting along McClellan Street.

 When police arrived, they found two victims.
-A man died at the scene from an apparent gunshot wound, and another person was taken to hospital, but his condition was unknown.
+A man died at the scene from an apparent gunshot wound, and a woman was transported to Memorial Regional Hospital in critical condition.

 Video from the scene showed investigators assessing the area and several bullet casings were scattered around.
 The victim's body was also still at the scene.